 The middle school’s interscholastic athletic program offers students 11 different sports over three seasons.
 The middle school also offers grades 7 and 8 the opportunity to make choices in the selection of elective classes.

-Pusch Ridge’s students thrive in the high school’s comprehensive, college preparatory curriculum by completing course work of significant depth and breadth.
-Students take advantage of the wide range of offerings in the academic program, athletics, and extracurricular activities.
+Pusch Ridge’s students thrive in the high school’s comprehensive, curriculum by completing course work of significant depth and breadth.

 The academic program builds in students a fundamental body of knowledge, coupled with a biblical worldview that trains young people in critical thinking and the discovery of their gifts, so as to be prepared to make a difference in the world for God’s kingdom.

-With classes of 15-25 students, students are challenged in their thinking, develop close relationships with one another and grown in their knowledge of the Lord Jesus Christ.
+With classes of 15-25 students, students are challenged in their thinking, develop close relationships with one another and grow in their knowledge of the Lord Jesus Christ.